gnomon-inria/gnomon/doc/plugins/howto/new_plugin_package.md

 - `setup` : create the Python Egg for the package.
 - `find_packages` : find modules from source directory, given as arg.

-**Create a setup keywords dictionary**: in this dictionary you precise plugin's name, version, licence.
-The requirement keywords are all left empty as we consider that dependencies are managed through the conda environment.
+The setup **keywords dictionary** lets you indicate the name of the plugin package, as well as its version, licence, etc. We advise that requirement keywords remain empty and to manage the dependencies of the package through the **conda** environment.

 (entry_points)=
 ### Advertising your plugins in the global namespace: entry points